krivahtoo/silicon.nvim/README.md

   tab_width = 4,
   round_corner = true,
   window_controls = true,
-  watermark = {
+  window_title = nil, -- a function returning window title as a string watermark = {
     text = nil, -- add this to enable watermark on the bottom-right. color = '#222',